Prompt Programming for Cultural Bias and Alignment of Large Language Models: Conclusion

 This validation-and-extension study has several limitations that motivate follow-on investigation.
-First, our primary measurement instrument is a collection of forced-choice survey items; while this design yields a standardized, population-grounded signal, it may not reflect how cultural values surface in open-ended generation, multi-turn dialogue, or decision-support deployments, where models can justify, hedge, and reframe rather than select among fixed options.
-Second, although both cultural prompting and prompt programming reduce cultural distance on average, we observe heterogeneous effects: some prompts/optimizers improve alignment for many targets while degrading it for particular countries or regions, suggesting incomplete controllability that may depend on pretraining coverage, safety behavior, and sensitivity to prompt wording.
-Third, our experiments are English-only and short-form; since results can depend on prompt language and phrasing~\cite{pgae346}, a more realistic robustness test would extend the framework to multilingual and native-language elicitation, as well as longer-form tasks that involve reasoning, trade-offs, and deliberation.
-Finally, improved agreement on survey-style items should not be assumed to transfer wholesale to broader real-world behavior without direct downstream evaluation~\cite{pgae346}.
-Addressing these limitations would clarify when survey-grounded cultural alignment generalizes beyond questionnaires and how prompt optimization can be made more reliable across diverse cultural contexts.
+First, our primary measurement instrument is a small set of forced-choice IVS survey items.
+This design yields a standardized, population-grounded signal and enables direct comparison to the Inglehart--Welzel benchmark space, but it remains a proxy for cultural alignment rather than a complete measure of cultural understanding.
+Reducing Euclidean distance in this two-dimensional space does not necessarily imply culturally appropriate behavior in open-ended generation, multi-turn dialogue, document analysis, policy analysis, or decision-support deployments.
+Thus, downstream document-engineering tasks are needed to test whether these improvements transfer to generated documents and analytic workflows.
+Second, the gains are heterogeneous: some prompts and optimizers improve average alignment while degrading performance for particular countries or regions.
+Third, our experiments are English-only and short-form; since results can depend on prompt language and phrasing~\cite{pgae346}, future work should test multilingual, native-language, and longer-form settings.
+Addressing these limitations would clarify when survey-grounded cultural alignment generalizes beyond questionnaires.